theronchaplin/theronchaplin/README.md

 # Hello, I'm Theron Chaplin
 <a href="https://www.linkedin.com/in/theronchaplin/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-IT and cybersecurity professional with a proven track record in securing information, automating processes, and resolving complex issues.
-Leveraging industry best practices and advanced tools to optimize network security and build resilient digital infrastructure.
-Driven by a passion to collaborate and apply innovative solutions to protect your organization's critical assets.
+IT Specialist with a strong foundation in information security and a proven ability to implement effective IT solutions.
+Skilled in troubleshooting technical issues, automating processes, and maintaining network infrastructure.
+Committed to protecting sensitive data and ensuring system reliability through a proactive and collaborative approach.

 ### Certifications